freightCognition/mcp-slackbot/README.md

 A Slack bot for executing Carrier Risk Assessments using the MyCarrierPortal API within your Slack environment.

-*Brought to you by Anthony Fecarotta of freightCognition & linehaul.ai*
+*Brought to you by Anthony Fecarotta of linehaul.ai & linehaul.ai*

 ![MCP Slackbot Screenshot](./MCP-Slackbot-Screenshot.png)